 Not only are money spider webs highly functional, their delicate and beautiful nature has inspired many arachnologists to prose.
 Robert Burton described their webs as “bright ephemeral lines – all length and no thickness” whilst William Bristowe described money spiders as hanging from “dew-covered hammock webs of exquisite delicacy that glisten in every hedge and even amongst the close-cut grass of a garden lawn… fine days stir their multitude into restless activity, leaving a matted sheet of intercrossing drag-lines to cloak the fields with a mantle which shimmers in the evening sunlight like a silver sea”.

 What is it that money spiders catch in these ephemeral hammocks?
 I don’t think it’s much of a surprise that flies commonly feature in these still-life (or rather void-of-life) galleries.
 Spiders are, however, polyphagous, meaning they feed on different types of food, with very few exceptions (including one monophagous species which only feeds on a specific species of termite15).
-Other than flies, money spiders are known to eat springtails, flies and aphids, as well as one another16–18.
+Other than flies, money spiders are known to eat springtails and aphids, as well as one another16–18.

 Money spiders hunt their prey using a range of techniques, including sitting and waiting for their prey to come to them (often on webs), and actively hunting them12,19.
-Of these, money spiders typically employ the former, sitting on their sheet webs for much of their lives, but some species are known to stretch their legs from time to time, scooping up what prey they find on the ground.
+Of these, most will employ the former, sitting on their sheet webs for much of their lives, but some species are known to stretch their legs from time to time, scooping up what prey they find on the ground.
 Despite often waiting for their prey to come to them, there’s no rest for the wicked; spiders forage both diurnally and nocturnally to make best use of the activity periods of different prey species14.

-Ultimately, spiders consume more biomass per year than that of all humans, according to a conservative estimate2.
+Ultimately, spiders consume more biomass per year than that of humans, according to a conservative estimate2.
 Much of this is comprised of sometimes-beneficial insects, so you may be wondering “are spiders the terrible monsters our press and childhood stories made them out to be?”
 Well, this seemingly-mindless consumption of invertebrates can actually be beneficial!

 So, what should you do next time a money spider lands on you?